Monday, April 17, 2017

 On top of that, Mad March Theatre has found a group of collaborators that confidently and without a single unsteady will, deliver clarity and vivacity to all that they do in service to the vision of Mr Joseph's play.
 Set Designer Isabel Hudson has found a magnificently simple solution to using this small Old Fitz space to accommodate all the needs of the play - a diagonal damaged wire fence through which most move from one world to the other, and a set of LED animal masks (using templates provided by Wintercroft Masks) to make living 'topiary' hedges, that are wonderfully executed, and resonate both with beauty and a grimness.
 The Costume Design, by Stephanie Howe is also carefully and beautifully wrought.
 Benjamin Brockman has created a visual 'gothic' with his detailed and atmospheric Lighting Design.
 Nate Edmondson, Composer and Sound Designer, has contributed a rousing and propelling, authentic sounding soundscape to keep the play moving and focused - the best of his prolific contributions to the Sydney theatre world for some time.

 All of the actors are impressive.
 Josh Anderson, creates graphically a relatively simple minded soldier of war, Kev, who becomes 'blasted' with the experience of it all and finds himself incarcerated in a 'madness' that has him moving to the bardo where, too late, some knowledge of what life is, becomes a relief.
 Tom, played dynamically by Stephen Multari, a soldier 'injured' with the loss of a hand and the blight of greed - his possession of 'gold' - drives himself to self-estruction.
 Tyler de Nawi, as the ghost of Uday, is impressive with his double-identity as a lover of beauty and a ruthless psychotic bloody villain - come-to-me sexy and yet repellant, both at once.
 Megan Smart and Aanisa Vylet are convincing and startling in their characterisations, presenting the literal as well as the metaphoric power of what they have to do.
 Maggie Dence as the Bengal Tiger (the role performed by Robin Williams on Broadway) is steady and wise with a huge textual responsibility, carrying the dignity of the benighted Tiger with simple feline gesture and a ready wit for the humour and a gravity for the 'philosophy'.
 While Andrew Lindqvist, as Musa, gives a slow burn of a performance that gathers impact and power as it unwinds - an intelligent - dramatically well-plotted - and moving performance.
-Musa and the Leper, the only live characters left at the end of the play.
-The former with a decaying 'spirit', the latter with a decayed, decaying body - they have not yet entered the bardo - and nor have we!
+Musa and the Leper, are the only live characters left at the end of the play.
+The former has a decaying 'spirit', the latter, a decayed, decaying body - they have not yet entered the bardo.
+And nor have we!

 Credit must go to Ms Barrie who has Directed a wonderful night in the theatre.
 Her aesthetic control, her guidance of the actors and other collaborators, and the confident clarity of her exposing of the text, the writing, is very, very adept.
 (Too, she has negotiated the tricky need for some of her actors to speak in Iraqi with seeming success).I have seen her work with BELLEVILLE and SHIVERED and a growing confidence informs each of her productions with play choices of some formidable challenge.
 Pay attention to her work, I reckon.
 Something special this way comes.